WE ARE ALIVE [2012]

-In “We’re alive”, the video does not culminate in previously edited, crystallised memories; it just expresses this fortuitous “now”, yet still able to produce new memories.
-Not the realistic mirror of bodies outlined by ambient light, but the “ghostly” bodies- alive, multiplied as pure light, color and blur on the wall’s concrete, for a few hours following the human flow that becomes suddenly “invisible” when a neighborhood becomes a passage way, devoid of its identity, by the macro-politic logic of urban administration.
+In “We Are Alive”, the video does not culminate in previously edited memories; it only expresses the flows of this fortuitous “now”, but still capable of producing new memories.
+Not the realistic mirror of bodies outlined by ambient light and in good digital resolution, but the “ghostly” bodies, live and alive, of the few passers-by.
+Standing out from the everyday silence, they now catch the eye in vibrant colors, multiplied as pure light and blurs on the concrete of the cemetery wall, invoking the memory of the bodies that were once part of the human flow that suddenly became “invisible” when the neighborhood became a “byway,” stripped of its original identity, through the macro-political logic of urban administration.

 Exhibition